-- d) Poor or inadequate support is provided to CRS support legs or where the support leg cannot be positioned correctly due to interference from the front seat or other vehicle structures. - e) The support leg cannot be fully locked out, or cannot provide the intended level of support for any reason, such as due limited space.
+- d) Poor or inadequate support is provided to CRS support legs or where the support leg cannot be positioned correctly due to interference from the front seat or other vehicle structures. - e) The support leg cannot be fully locked out or cannot provide the intended level of support for any reason, such as due limited space. - f) It is necessary to open any storage cover or use additional components/inserts to support the lid, such as foam blocks.